pi-hole/docs/docs/ftldns/valgrind.md

 # Debugging FTLDNS using `valgrind`

-Ocassionally, debugging may require us to run `pihole-FTL` in `valgrind`.
+Occasionally, debugging may require us to run `pihole-FTL` in `valgrind`.
 We also use it to measure performance and check that our memory layout is optimal (= minimal footprint).

 `Valgrind` is a flexible program for debugging and profiling Linux executables.
 It consists of a core, which provides a synthetic CPU in software, and a series of debugging and profiling tools.